gamejolt/doc-game-api/v1.x/users/auth.md

 success | `boolean` | Whether the request succeeded or failed. <br> **Example**: `true` message | `string` | If the request was not successful, this contains the error message. <br> **Example**: `No user could be found matching these credentials.`

-## Remarks

-- Not all calls require the user to enter a valid username-token combination.

 ## Syntax

 ```